WinsonTruong/police/README.md

 Note this project is actively being worked on

-# An Investigation of New York Police Department's practice of Stop, Question, and Frisk
+# An Investigation of New York Police Department's Practice of Stop, Question, and Frisk

 The protests of June 2020 demonstrate that all across America, the people are upset at the systematic discrimination and violence that Black people have been experiencing for centuries.
 Of the countless injustices, now in mainstream focus thanks to the Black Lives Matter movement, this project will focus on the horrid racial profiling of Black people by the police.